dokutoku/npp-api/README.md

 By using BetterC, you can achieve the same execution speed as C language.

 ### Message wrapper function
-Introduced functions to pass messages to Notepad ++ and Scintilla.
+Introduced functions to pass messages to Notepad++ and Scintilla.
 This is advantageous in the following points.

 - Don't worry about SendMessageA or SendMessageW
 - No need to think about the location of parameters passed to SendMessage